kibi-network/Kixt/index.md

 : Defines the [Kixt Charset Model] and the file format for [Kixt Charset Definitions][Kixt Charset Definition].

+[Kixt Transmissions]

+: Defines the [Kixt Transmission Format] for storing and communicating Kixt texts.

 ## 3. Changelog {#changelog}

 {: id="changelog.2019-05-01"} <time>2019-05-01</time>